bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 sections, to add SSL support to your deployment:

  * Acquire a signed certificate from your certificate authority of trust.
- * Add the SSL addon providing the certificate, the private key and the certificate-chain files.
+ * Add the SSL add-on providing the certificate, the private key and the certificate-chain files.
  * Set your DNS entry to point to your SSL DNS Domain.